-This exploration of Latino/a theology includes mujerista and feminista theologies in the U.S. The course will examine the cultural contexts and theology, as well as their implications for the church's ministry.
-Attention will be given to specific issues, concerns, and beliefs in the Hispanic community and to some of the major developments in this distinctive style of theology.
-Prerequisite: TH 10000.
-(See CM 05919 or CH 05919).
+TH 05919HISPANIC THEOLOGY3 hrs.This exploration of Latino/a theology includes mujerista and feminista theologies in the U.S.Thecourse will examine the cultural contexts and theology, as well as their implications for the church'sministry.Attention will be given to specific issues, concerns, and beliefs in the Hispaniccommunity and to some of the major developments in this distinctive style of theology.Prerequisite: TH 10000.

 TH 05829 FEMINIST THEOLOGY 3 hrs.
 This course explores diverse expressions of contemporary feminist theology.
 It invites students into an appreciative and critical dialogue with a broad spectrum of contemporary feminist theologians as they reflect on the classical themes of Christian theology.
 Attention will be given to the tasks and methods of feminist theology as well as to feminist theological proposals concerning God, Christ, creation, human nature, sin and grace, and the church.
 Emphasis will be placed on the diversity of feminist theological reflection as it has emerged in European-American feminism, womanism, mujerista theology, and Asian feminist theology.
 Prerequisite: TH 10000.